In This Guide:

 Buying a classic VW camper is a big decision.
 It's expensive, time-consuming, sometimes frustrating, and definitely not for everyone.

 Just please, don't make the mistakes I made.
-Learn from me.
 Read those books before you view a single van.
 Get the inspection.
 Budget double what you think.
 Walk away from red flags.

 Do it right, and you'll have years of adventures, memories, and joy.
 Do it wrong, and you'll have an expensive driveway ornament and a credit card bill that makes you weep.